Learn More: Pregnancy and Lactation Studies

 About the CHERISH Study

-The purpose of the study is to assess systemic certolizumab pegol (CZP) exposure, the formation of anti-CZP antibodies and safety of CZP across the course of pregnancy in study participants with chronic inflammatory diseases.
+The CHERISH study aimed to assess systemic certolizumab pegol (CZP) exposure, the formation of anti-CZP antibodies, and safety of CZP throughout pregnancy in participants with chronic inflammatory diseases.